ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * "challenges" and "combinations" as selected by the server's policy for this identifier

-The server allocates a new URI for this authorization, and returns a 201 (Created) response, with the authorization URI in the Location header field, and the JSON authorization object in the body.
+The server allocates a new URL for this authorization, and returns a 201 (Created) response, with the authorization URL in the Location header field, and the JSON authorization object in the body.
 The client then follows the process described in {{identifier-authorization}} to complete the authorization process.